academic degrees

 - Business, Entrepreneurship, and Professional Development (BEPD);

-- Health and Human Services;
+- Health and Human Services (HHS);

-- Liberal Arts;
+- Liberal Arts (SoLA);

 - Science, Technology, Engineering, and Mathematics (STEM)

-- It is appropriate to use “School of” in front of each school, but not always necessary.
+- It is appropriate to use “School of” in front of each school, but is not always necessary.

 - Capitalize “School of” but not “the school.”